tempestrock/qmk/pst-01/README.md

  - to be as free as possible and not stick to any conventions

 The layers of this keymap are the following:
-1. Base layer (Colemak-PST which is Colemak-DH with some personal key-swaps)
+1. Base layer (Colemak-PST which is Colemak-DH with some personal key swaps)
-2. "Down" layer which handles all number keys and the rest of the symbols
+2. "Down" layer which handles the digit keys and the rest of the symbols
 3. Function layer which takes care of F1 through F12
 4. Lights layer handling the cool underglow LEDs

 ## Keymap in Detail

 ### Umlauts, ß, and €

+Throughout the implementation of the keymap we assume that the attached PC has the German keyboard layout defined.

 Umlauts can be found by double-tapping the 'normal' keys <kbd>a</kbd>, <kbd>o</kbd>, and <kbd>u</kbd>, respectively.
 The € sign is under the <kbd>e</kbd>.
 The <kbd>ß</kbd> is created by double-tapping <kbd>v</kbd>.
 I decided not to put it under the <kbd>s</kbd> key in order to still be able to tap <kbd>ss</kbd> in a fast manner.